nsandman/node-ytas/README.md

 <code>
 http://localhost:3000/?id=<em>youtube video ID here</em>&seeking=<em>0</em> or <em>1</em>
 </code>

+<strong>NOTE: If the "seeking" parameter is not filled in, it will default to true.</strong>

 This will return your stream.
 You can also change the bitrate in the <strong>options.json</strong> file.